Francisco Monterde: Bibliography

 His parents were Francisco de Asís Ángel María Monterde y Adalid and María Trinidad de los Dolores García Icazbalceta y Travesi de Monterde, aristocrats who both died when he was still young.
 He studied dentistry but never practiced.
 In 1924 he founded and edited the short-lived Mexican avant-garde cultural magazine Antena.
 In 1925 he famously deciphered a letter that conquistador Hernán Cortés left written in code.
 He wrote, in addition to plays and poetry, various novels set in colonial Mexico, a genre known as colonialista.
 In 1930 he created in conjunction with Alejandro Gómez Arias, the department of Mexican and Hispano-American Literature at the National Preparatory School.
 He was a founding member in 1938 of the Asociación Mexicana de Críticos de Teatro (AMCT).
 He belonged to the "grupo de los siete autores" (group of seven authors), a circle of dramatists active in the 1950s who revived the theatrical arts in Mexico.
 He was an admirer of José Juan Tablada and an imitator of the latter's haiku-inspired poetry (a style at the time referred to as haikai).
 He held important posts in the Ministry of Public Education.
 He was from 1922-65 a professor of Spanish and Latin-American literature at the Universidad Nacional Autónoma de México (UNAM), his alma mater (M.A.
 1941, Ph.D.
 1942).
 He served as subdirector of the Biblioteca Nacional de México; as head librarian of the Museo Nacional de Antropología e Historia (1931); and as director of the Imprenta Universitaria de la UNAM (UNAM University Press).
 He was director of the Centro Mexicano de Escritores from 1973-85.

-Monterde was a numerary member (seat 2) of the Academia Mexicana de la Lengua and served as its director from 1960-72.
+Monterde was a numerary member (seat 2) of the Academia Mexicana de la Lengua and served as its director from 1960 to 1972.